tiwong/tiwong.github.io/maths.md

 ### Papers

-2. [On smoothing singularities of elliptic orbital integrals on GL(n) and Beyond Endoscopy](https://arxiv.org/abs/1608.05938), with O.E.
+1. [On smoothing singularities of elliptic orbital integrals on GL(n) and Beyond Endoscopy](https://arxiv.org/abs/1608.05938), with O.E.
 Gonzalez, C.H.
 Kwan, S.J.
 Miller, R. Van Peski.
 Journal of Number Theory, 183C (2018) pp. 407-427.

-1. [Biases in prime factorizations and Liouville functions for arithmetic progressions](https://arxiv.org/abs/1704.07979), with P. Humphries and S. Shekatkar.
+2. [Biases in prime factorizations and Liouville functions for arithmetic progressions](https://arxiv.org/abs/1704.07979), with P. Humphries and S. Shekatkar.
 To appear in JTNB.
 [Latest](ParityFinal.pdf)

+3. [Eisenstein cocycles over imaginary quadratic fields I: Values of L-functions](https://arxiv.org/abs/1611.08565), with J. Flórez and C. Karabulut.
+To appear in JNT.

 ### Preprints